gohsumin/MIST/README.md

 MIST
 ====

-The Mathematical Image Synthesis Toolkit
+The Mathematics of Images Synthesis Toolkit